๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 Expected Costs of Transportation in Hawaii

-There are several ways to get around Hawaii and they can drastically vary in price, depending on how much inconvenience you’re willing to take on.
+There are several ways to get around Hawaii, and the prices can drastically vary, depending on the level of inconvenience youโ€™re willing to accept.

-• The best way to get around Hawaii is by driving a rental car and the average cost for a standard car is $30 per day, not including gas.
-Not having a rental car will limit what places you can get to.
+• Rental car โ€“ The best way to get around Hawaii is by renting a car; not having a rental car will limit your options.
+The average cost for a standard car is $30 per day, not including gas.
 Keep in mind that you’ll also typically have to pay $2 to $10 for parking in some areas.

-• All Hawaiian islands have at least some bus public transportation system.
+• Public transportation โ€“ All Hawaiian islands have at least some bus public transportation system.
 Oahu has a decent bike-sharing system where you can pay $12 for unlimited rides for 24 hours.
-Maui has a limited bus system and it costs $2 for a one-way bus ride.
+Maui has a limited bus system, and it costs $2 for a one-way bus ride.

 ๐Ÿคฟ Entertainment Cost in Hawaii: $46

-Here are all the activities I paid for in Hawaii and how much each cost:
+Here are all the activities and attractions I paid for and how much each cost:

 ActivityCost